-Principals Jim Sheffield and Gerald Gallacher lead the firm.
-Founding Principal, John Nicholson has retired as a shareholder and remains a member of the leadership team and advisor to the firm.
+Principal Jim Sheffield leads the firm.
+Founding Principal John Nicholson has retired as a shareholder and remains a member of the leadership team and advisor to the firm.

 Our staff is made up of a talented group of architects and technologists with diverse skills.
 They take pride in the work of the firm and strive for constant improvement of their own technical, administrative and design skills.
 As a result, the firm is able to produce award-winning designs for projects of varying size, budget and complexity.

 Jim has successfully led a broad range of our firm’s most recognizable projects.
 He works throughout all phases of project development; coordinating project teams throughout design, document production, and contract administration.
 Jim is President of the firm.

 Jim takes a collaborative approach to design, working closely with clients to ensure that their projects are tailored to suit their needs.
 This approach involves developing a comprehensive understanding of how a finished project will be used, and how its design may be refined and improved throughout the course of the work.

 Jim graduated from the Architectural Technology Program at Fanshawe College in 1991.
 He worked with our firm before attending the University of Toronto for his Bachelor of Architecture.
 After graduating and working for a number of award-winning firms in Toronto, Jim returned to the firm in 2000, becoming an associate in 2004, and partner in 2007.